MarvAmBass/dotfiles/README.md

 ### Windows

 This also works on windows.
-Best option, install git for Windows and start the git-bash.
+Best option, install http://www.msys2.org/ or install git for Windows and start the bash.

 Then you can install the VIM Plugins etc.